 Maitake Offers a Significant Source of Vitamin D, Niacin and Dietary Fiber

 - Dietary Fiber

 * RDV – the recommended daily value based on a 2,000-calorie diet. / Serving size: 3.5 oz (100g)

 Many researchers have been noted of Maitake health benefits as used in Asian medicine to enhance the immune system.
-Maitake is also rich in antioxidants which has been known to help prevent or fight cancer.
+Maitake is also rich in antioxidants which have been known to help prevent or fight cancer.

 Other Nutrients & What are they?

 |Potassium||193mg||4% RDV||Niacin||0.64mg||4% RDV|